kubeflow/kubeflow/kubeflow/application/README.md

 The ksonnet application component creates an Application Custom Resource based on ksonnet components generated under `<APP_DIR>/ks_app/components/`.
-The ksonnet application component defaults to the following components:
+The ksonnet application component defaults to the following components which are deployed by kfctl.sh:

 ```
-"ambassador", "jupyter", "centraldashboard", "tf-job-operator", "spartakus", "argo", "pipeline"
+"ambassador", "jupyter", "centraldashboard", "tf-job-operator", "pytorch-operator", "spartakus", "argo", "pipeline"
 ```

-These components are listed within the Application Custom Resource created by the ksonnet application component.
+These components are listed within the deployed Application Custom Resource created by the ksonnet application component.
 An example is shown below:

 ```